GPTAlgoPro/Infini-Megrez/README.md

 <a name="performance"></a>
 ## Performance
-We have evaluated Megrez-3B using the open-source evaluation tool [OpenCompass](https://github.com/open-compass/opencompass) on several important benchmarks.
+We have evaluated Megrez-3B-Instruct using the open-source evaluation tool [OpenCompass](https://github.com/open-compass/opencompass) on several important benchmarks.
 Some of the evaluation results are shown in the table below.
 For more evaluation results, please visit the [OpenCompass leaderboard](https://rank.opencompass.org.cn/).
+The inference speeds reported here were all obtained using [vllm](GitHub - vllm-project/vllm: A high-throughput and memory-efficient inference and serving engine for).
+The experimental configuration is `batch_size=8`, `prefill_tokens=128` and `decode_tokens=128`.

 ### Model Card